kevinxia787/Budgetr/README.md

 I also added 2 more methods to access these values.
 Then we can transition towards a more functional main for the program.

 I created a pieChart class based on information from tutorialspoint.
 The problem with using this class is that it initially defines the slice values within the class.
 I will figure out a way to define them outside.
 My current plan is to create a new method that takes in all of the values from BudgetStorage.

+Third Edit:
+While creating the main method of BudgetMath I started to think about how I would quickly access all of the values and ensure flawless calculation.
+When intializing the data structure utilized in BudgetStorage I set all of the values too null.
+Parsing through each category manually is rather inefficient, and does not allow for other user created categories.

+I think the next step is to make sure all number values are initialized to 0 so when adding them all up to get total spending, it won't be a hassle.
+I could use an iterator to get the running sum of all values, and store that within a field of the BudgetStorage class.